kwtki/how-to-download-from-gigafile/readme.md

 **Might not going to work on smartphone.
 Use laptop**!

+So my advise is, download indivisually, to be honest.

 If you prefer to download all picture, just use your password to download all pictures.

 ![](./images/download-at-once.png)